-“Partnering with Good Education Group will allow for a broader scope with my work.
+“Partnering with Good Education Media will allow for a broader scope with my work.
 If we look out to our big, wide world, we can see that peace and values education are much needed right now.
-Working with Good Education Group will grow the possibilities for what we can achieve.”
+Working with Good Education Media will grow the possibilities for what we can achieve.”

-Discover more about Margaret and The Gandhi Experiment and stay tuned to Good Education Group for interviews, updates and more.
+Discover more about Margaret and The Gandhi Experiment and stay tuned to Good Education Media for interviews, updates and more.

 Margaret Hepworth will be presenting at this year’s ACS Career Adviser Seminars, hosted by Good Education Media.
 To hear Margaret speak on Global Citizenship at the Geelong Seminars, held on Monday 13 August at the Gordon Institute, visit australiancareersservice.com.au/events/geelong-acs-2018.